-The QDR-IV XP SRAM contains internal registers that are programmed by the system using a special configuration cycle.
-These registers are used to enable and control several options, as described this section.
+The QDR-IV HP SRAM contains internal registers that are programmed by the system using a special configuration cycle.
+These registers are used to enable and control several options as described in this section.
 All registers are 8-bits wide.
 The write operation is performed using only the address pins to define the register address and register write data.
 For a read operation, the register read data is provided on the data port A output pins.
 Refer to Figure 14 on page 39 for programming details.

-During the rising edge of RST#, the address pins A[13:0] are sampled.
-The value sampled becomes the reset value of certain bits in the registers defined in Table 2 on page 15.
+During the rising edge of RST#, the Address pins A[13:0] are sampled.
+The value sampled becomes the reset value of certain bits in the registers defined below.
 This is used to set termination, impedance, and port configuration values immediately upon reset.
 These values can be overwritten later through a register write operation.

-When a parity error occurs, the complete address of the first error is recorded in registers 4, 5, 6, and 7 along with the port A/B error bit.
-The port A/B error bit will indicate from which port the address parity error came - 0 for port A and 1 for port B. This information will remain latched until cleared by writing a 1 to the address parity error clear bit in register 3.
+When a parity error occurs, the complete address of the first error is recorded in Registers 4, 5, 6, and 7 along with the port A/B error bit.
+The port A/B error bit will indicate which port the address parity error came from - 0 for port A and 1 for port B. This information will remain latched until cleared by writing a 1 to the address parity error clear bit in register 3.

-Two counters are used to indicate if multiple address parity errors occurred.
-The Port A error count is a running count of the number of parity errors on port A addresses, and similarly the port B error count is a running count of the number of parity errors on port B addresses.
+Two counters are used to indicate if multiple address parity errors have occurred.
+Port A error count is a running count of the number of parity errors on port A addresses, and similarly port B error count is a running count of the number of parity errors on port B addresses.
 They will each independently count to a maximum value of 3 and then stop counting.
-These counters are free-running and they are both reset by writing a 1 to the address parity error clear bit in register 3.
+These counters are free running, and they are both reset by writing a 1 to the address parity error clear bit in register 3.